campus-experts/spring-2017/communities/UNAM-Engineering/community-impact-proposal.md

 ## Summary of the Community's Needs

-After holding a several conversations with some members of the Computer Engineering School I was able to get a deeper understanding on some core points the community has been looking for or found missing in their period as students.
+After holding a several conversations with some members of the Computer Engineering School, I was able to get a deeper understanding on some core points the community has been looking for or found missing in their period as students.
 The topics that were discussed the most were:
   1. **Design and Develop Algorithms**.